arhanashik/LinkPreview/README.md

 For more information please check the sample project.
 The library is free to use.
 If you wish to improve it, please create a separate branch and make pull request.

-## Version:
+## Changelog:
 ### 1.0.0
 ------------
 Preview style: simple/banner/strip/details

 ### 1.1.0
 ------------
-New Preview style: large
+New Preview style: large.

 New attributes: borderRadius, shadow, backgroundColor